Category Archives: Uncategorized

 Western Diets Are Very Acidic

 To consistently achieve an optimum balance between acidifying foods and alkalizing foods can be difficult while continuing to eat the standard western diet.
-To make the change you really need to seriously increase your fruit and vegetables, cut back on the grains, coffee, sugars, and junk foods. basically to adopt healthy eating habits.
+To make change you really need to seriously increase your fruit and vegetables, cut back on the grains, coffee, sugars, and junk foods.
+Basically, to adopt healthy eating habits.

 Finding The Sweet Spot